-i.
+- i.
 Placements at Affiliated Entities for clinical rotations will be based on the learning objectives as defined by each program consistent with the learning objectives of each student.
 Determination of unacceptable results of a drug screening will be made by the Affiliated Entity.
-Any student placed with an Affiliated Entity that requires additional background checks and/or drug screens, who cannot meet these requirements, must d.
-Responsibility of the School.
-The student's school shall:

-- discuss all available options with their School's Office of Student Affairs or their designee. - ii.
+Any student placed with an Affiliated Entity that requires additional background checks and/or drug screens, who cannot meet these requirements, must discuss all available options with their School's Office of Student Affairs or their designee. - ii.
 Affiliated entities may conduct their own drug screening.
 If the student fails the drug test and is consequently denied externship placement, s/he shall be subject to disciplinary action in accordance with the TTUHSC policies.